How To Set Boundaries When Your Adult Child Keeps Asking For Money

 On the other hand, rescuing someone means rushing in and fixing things for that person, regardless of our own needs.
 This is often when things can get out of control and we can end up feeling overwhelmed.

-Things were fine for a few weeks until Gill ran out of money again, and again asked Ava to bail her out.
+When Gill ran out of money again she asked Ava to bail her out.
 But this time Ava said no.

-Ava also took action by helping Gill make an appointment with a money-management advice centre, and she accompanied her to the meeting.
+Ava took a support rather than rescue approach by helping Gill make an appointment with a money-management advice centre, and she accompanied her to the meeting.

 I had so much admiration for Ava for taking the courage to be assertive with her daughter.
 Gill wasn’t a bad person; she just had no confidence with money, and the mixed messages she’d been getting from her mother had simply made it easier for her to carry on asking to be rescued.

 In a relatively short time, mother and daughter became happier.
-Their relationship grew closer, as Ava let go of past guilt, and Gill became more of an adult friend to Ava, rather than remaining a needy child.
+Their relationship grew closer, as Ava let go of past guilt, and Gill became more confident and empowered.
+She became more of an adult friend to Ava, rather than remaining the needy child.